TomShacham/http4js/README.md

 ## To dos

 - zipkin tracing
+- possibly have a Headers class for dicing with headers, not just an object
+- get rid of pivoted routing
 - streaming
 - apply filters to some routes and not all
 - native https server